 It is clear that a purely ‘transactional’ ideology creates an environment that is hostile to the full practice (I do not mean “official recognition”) of ‘human rights’.

 We (who live in a society where capitalism is the ‘correct’ universal truth) feel it is appropriate to say: “lets not get overexcited by the fact that citizens no longer have a ‘right’ to higher education or housing, lets celebrate the opportunity they have to take out loans and do things for themselves”.
 Capitalism establishes this opportunity x as the most important objective claim, against which all other subjective ‘claims’ (for rights etc) will be weighed and often found wanting.

 We don’t need capitalism for democracy, we need democracy to make capitalists behave.
 We need critiques of capitalism to understand the capitalist form of social organization (and its limitations) as it has moved through history.

-Feminist theorist-practitioners like Kamla Bhasin (founder Sanghat South Asia) have explained how the climate of capitalism works to naturalize particularly aggressive, oppressive, competitive traits from the masculine tradition of gender.
-It mobilizes pure instrumental reason, an obsession with clinical calculations and world bending above all else.
-Compassion (in its true altruistic form) and dependence (of the disadvantaged on benevolence, rather than ‘standing on their own feet’) are ridiculed.
+Feminist theorists like Kamla Bhasin (founder Sangat South Asia) have explained how the climate of capitalism works to naturalize particularly aggressive, abusive-competitive traits from the patriarchal (‘rule of the father’) tradition.
+It valorizes pure instrumental reason, an obsession with clinical calculations and world bending above all else.
+Compassion (in its true altruistic form) and dependence (our necessary mutuality) are ridiculed as signs of inadequacy.